News by email Donate

 Support from faith advocacy groups

-“We are deeply grateful that the Trump Administration has recognised the gravity of this crisis and has rightfully restored Nigeria to the Countries of Particular Concern list,” he said.
+“We are deeply grateful that the Trump administration has recognized the gravity of this crisis and has rightfully restored Nigeria to the Countries of Particular Concern list,” he said.
 “We continue to question why it was ever removed, as the evidence of persecution has been overwhelming.
 This designation is a crucial acknowledgment of the reality on the ground and a necessary step toward meaningful and sustained action.”

 Support Us